 Each key driver considers a variety of different criteria.

-Transparency and democratic values takes into account: emigration, gender equality, institutions, international treaties, rights and liberties and security.
+Transparency and democratic values takes into account: gender equality, institutions, international treaties, rights and liberties, security and tolerance and inclusion of migrants.

 The environment considers: air quality and emissions, biodiversity, climate change and energy efficiency.